 A number of people ask what you may or may not have during fasting.
 This depends of what God called you to do.
 It is normal to drink water during fasting.
 Never go without water more than three days.
 An easier fast which is more suitable for those who have other responsibilities which require energy is to drink only juice and water.
 Another way to fast is just to eat one meal per day for a number of days.
 All these fasts can have value.
 God will lead you.

-You can get more information on the technical aspects of fasting at www.fasting.ws.
+You can get more information on the technical aspects of fasting on other websites .
 Suffice for now to say that you SHOULD drink water and plenty of it when you fast.
 If you are working and unable to fast fully on water, you can drink juice or even have one meal a day, and these partial fasts do also have some value in subduing the flesh and bringing you closer to God.

 I want to make more information available on this subject as time goes on.
 Please join me in seeking God and we can pray for each other that God will strengthen us in our resolve to let Him teach us to wait upon Him with fasting, prayer and the Word.